Skip to main content

 Supplier registry for ICT service providers

-DORA Article 28 requires a registry of ICT providers.
-Use the supplier registry to document all ICT providers, classify critical providers, link contracts and exit strategies.
+DORA requires a registry of ICT providers.
+Use the supplier registry to document ICT providers along DORA's logic — classify critical providers, link contracts and exit strategies.

 Risk management for ICT risks

-DORA Article 6 requires an ICT risk management framework.
+DORA requires a documented ICT risk management framework.
 Document ICT assets in the asset registry, assess ICT risks in the risk matrix, and link security measures to manage risks systematically.

 Supplier assessments and monitoring

-DORA Article 30 requires assessment of ICT providers.
+DORA requires regular assessment of critical ICT providers.
 Send security assessments to critical providers, track performance, and document continuous monitoring.

 Financial services team implementing DORA digital resilience requirements